-I called Macpherson’s Diamonds after our visit and spoke with John MacPherson, who was kind enough to share information about the mural and story behind it.
+I called Macpherson’s Diamonds after our visit and spoke with John MacPherson, who was kind enough to share information about the mural and the story behind it.
 Concord wanted to put a few murals up downtown a few years ago and they asked if they’d allow them to add one to the side of their building.
 They said yes and a few artists collaborated to create this mural, based on a painting by Edie Lee, a local artist.

-Their address is: 14 Cabarrus Ave E, Concord, NC 28025.
+Their address is 14 Cabarrus Ave E, Concord, NC 28025.

 We also enjoyed taking photos of the blue-green “Off Main Street” mural by artist Isaac Payne.

 The novelty of eating cookie dough from the mixing bowl while baking cookies as a child is alive and well in Cabarrus!
 Cookie Dough Bliss has taken this nostalgic concept to a new level.
 The store is beautiful and they have a variety of delicious flavor options to please any palette.